Stocks fall broadly, head for worst quarter since early 2020

-NEW YORK (AP) — Stocks fell broadly in morning trading on Wall Street Thursday and are on track to cap off their worst quarter since the early days of the pandemic.
+NEW YORK (AP) — Stocks fell broadly in midday trading on Wall Street Thursday and are on track to cap off their worst quarter since the early days of the pandemic.

 Retailers and other companies that rely directly on consumer spending were posting some of the biggest losses, as they have all year.
-Amazon fell 4.8% and Target shed 3.2%.
+Amazon slipped 2.1% and Best Buy shed 2.3%.

 Rising inflation has been behind much of the slump for the broader market this year as businesses raise prices on everything from food to clothing and consumers are squeezed tighter.
 Inflation remains stubbornly hot, according to a series of recent economic updates, and central banks have been aggressively raising interest rates to try and slow economic growth in order to cool inflation.